-FBI probing links between Russia, Trump associates: Comey
+FBI confirms Russia probe; no evidence backing Trump wiretap claim

 Read more: Are blaring headlines a diversion from Trump’s agenda?

-“This work is very complex, and there is no way for me to give you a timetable for when it will be done,” Comey told the House Intelligence Committee.
+“This work is very complex, and there is no way for me to give you a timetable for when it will be done,” Comey told the House intelligence committee.

+The hearing, providing the most extensive public accounting of a matter that has dogged the Trump administration for its first two months, quickly broke along partisan lines.
+Democrats pressed for details on the status of the FBI’s investigation, while Republicans repeatedly focused on news coverage and possible improper disclosures of classified information developed through surveillance.

-Under questioning from the committee’s top Democrat, Rep. Adam Schiff, he also publicly contradicted a series of tweets from Trump that declared the Republican candidate’s phones had been ordered tapped by President Barack Obama during the campaign.
+Under questioning from the committee’s top Democrat, Rep. Adam Schiff, the FBI director also publicly contradicted a series of tweets from Trump that declared the Republican candidate’s phones had been ordered tapped by President Barack Obama during the campaign.

 “I have no confirmation that supports those tweets, and we have looked carefully inside the FBI,” Comey said.
 The same was true, he added, of the Justice Department.